isogeny-primes/isogeny-primes/README.md

 # Isogeny Primes

-This is the repository for the program **Isogeny Primes**, and generalizes the algorithms over quadratic fields as explained in the paper [Explicit Isogenies of prime degree over Quadratic fields](https://arxiv.org/abs/2101.02673) to higher degree number fields.
+This is the repository for the program **Isogeny Primes** explained in the paper [Isogenies of prime degree over Number fields](https://arxiv.org/abs/2101.02673).

 ### What does it do?